 The BIG IDEA:

-Since true life is only found in God, seek life in him and don’t make good things “God things.”
+Since true life is only found in God, seek life in him and don’t make good things “god things.”

-What I want the group to know and understand: We tend to wander from devotion to the Lord in spite of him being the only source of true life.
+- Know: That we tend to wander from devotion to the Lord in spite of him being the only source of true life.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Someone gave Maria a bucket, asked her to fill it with water from a pond, and walk across a large field to water flowers on the other side of the field.
 She didn’t realize it at first, but the bucket had several holes in the bottom of it.
 So Maria filled the bucket with water, but it was almost empty by the time she crossed the field and got to the flowers.
 How would you feel about this if you were Maria?